If you have any questions, feel free to ask on my ask site: http://fyseq.tumblr.com/ask, though check out http://fuckyeahsexeducation.tumblr.com/FAQ!

 Hormonal Injection: When a chemical (progestin) that is made to act like the natural hormones already in the human body is injected into a person’s body every three months to prevent pregnancy.
 In the United States, this shot is called Depo-Provera.
 Hormonal injections do not protect against sexually transmitted diseases.

 HRT: (ach-ar-tee) Hormone Replacement therapy, when someone is put on the hormone opposite of what is naturally the highest hormone in their body, IE going on estrogen when you are a person with more testosterone.

-Intersex: a general term used for a variety of conditions in which a person is born with a reproductive or sexual anatomy that doesn’t seem to fit the typical definitions of female or male.
+Intersex: a general term used for a variety of conditions in which a person is born with a reproductive or sexual anatomy, hormones, or genetics that doesn’t seem to fit the typical definitions of female or male.

 Kegels: (ˈkā-gəls) Exercises for the pelvic floor muscles.
 They can help treat Vaginismus and menstrual cramps as well as prostate pain and inflammation.

 Kink: Something that is found arousing